Texas researchers tackle AI that gave us ‘White Obama’ - NewsBreak

 UT’s Machine Learning Lab held a public lecture Friday titled, “AI for Accurate and Fair Imaging.”

-Researchers with the lab’s Institute for Foundations of Machine Learning (IFML) have been working to improve the algorithm that in 2020 produced an internet-famous image of former President Barack Obama, dubbed “White Obama.”https://www.newsnationnow.com/us-news/apple-omits-facebook-ig-from-essentials-in-app-store/
+Researchers with the lab’s Institute for Foundations of Machine Learning (IFML) have been working to improve the algorithm that in 2020 produced an internet-famous image of former President Barack Obama, dubbed “White Obama.”

 AI that was meant to enhance a pixelated, low-resolution photo of the 44th president instead transformed him into a white man.